AlexGustafsson/compdec/README.md

   <img src="./samples/network-architecture.png">
 </p>

-_The network architecture based on the work of Q. Chen et. al._
+_The network architecture based on the work of Q. Chen et al._

 For instructions on how to train and evaluate the model, refer to the quickstart.